Soulfully Made » Side Dish » Condiments » Simple Strawberry Syrup

 • Lemon Juice: This is optional, for an extra hint of bright flavor!

-How To Make the Best Strawberry Syrup
+How To Make Strawberry Syrup

 Be sure to see the recipe card below for exact ingredients and full recipe instructions!